 - in the case of some occupations, the nominated position was advertised, and that no Australian applicants were suitable for the position (Labour Market Testing).

-Two main schemes have been developed for Australian businesses to sponsor skilled staff from overseas for permanent residency.
-The Employer Nomination Scheme (ENS) is for employers anywhere in Australia and the Regional Sponsored Migration Scheme (RSMS) is for employers based in regional Australia.
-The visa process has two stages: a nomination by an employer and the nominee’s application for a visa.
+The Employer Nomination Scheme (ENS) is for employers anywhere in Australia and the Skilled Employer Sponsored Regional (Provisional) visa (SESR) is for employers based in regional Australia.
+The application process has two to three stages, including a nomination by an employer and the nominee’s application for a visa.

 Basic requirements for employers are that: